1009 “me gusta”

 We will start with a trial period of one week so we can see whether it is a good fit for both of us.
 If it is working out well, we ask for a minimum stay of one month.
 This is in order to provide you with all the knowledge you need to volunteer here on the farm and to make it a valuable experience for both of us.
 Something we would like is a committed stay of a month or more, but this will be decided by both parties during the stay.

-We ask for help 5 hours a day, with two half hour breaks daily, 5 days a week (Mon-Fri).
-In return, we offer you accommodation and breakfast, lunch and dinner provided for you, mostly made from our home grown vegetebles.
+We ask for help 5 hours a day, with one half hour break for lunch/snacks :) 5 days a week (Mon-Fri).
+In return, we offer you accommodation and food which you can prepare yourself in the kitchen.
+You can help yourself to all the vegetables you need from the fields.
 We can cater to all types of diet requirements.

-This can change, but information is here to give you a general idea of the work that needs done for each month.
+This can change, but information is here to give you a general idea of the tasks that need doing for each month.

 January - March: Harvest of root vegetables, preparing vegetable orders.
 Fixing fences in the fields, general building maintenance, fixing wooden storage boxes, feeding animals, painting, cleaning, beginning to seed and prepare the land for the coming season